Baltimore Orioles: "Thank God I'm a Country Boy"

-It has been an Orioles tradition since 1975 to play John Denver's "Thank God I'm a Country Boy" during the seventh-inning stretch.

-In the edition of July 5, 2007, of Baltimore's weekly sports publication Press Box, an article by Mike Gibbons covered the apocryphal details of how this tradition came to be.
-During "Thank God I'm a Country Boy", Charlie Zill, then an usher, would put on overalls, a straw hat, and false teeth and dance around the club level section (244) that he tended to.
-He also has an orange violin that spins for the fiddle solos.
-He went by the name Zillbilly and had done the skit from the 1999 season until shortly before he died in early 2013.
-Of course, that does nothing to explain why the Orioles' Audio staff began playing the song during every game's seventh inning stretch beginning in August, 1975.

-In reality, the song was tremendously successful nationwide, topping the Billboard Top 100 for one week in 1975, and was played in stadiums across the country.
+Since August 1975, it has been an Orioles tradition to play John Denver's "Thank God I'm a Country Boy" during the seventh-inning stretch.
+The song was tremendously successful nationwide, topping the Billboard Top 100 for a week, and was played in stadiums across the country.
 The Orioles were chasing the Red Sox for the American League East Division title and incorporated numerous "good luck charms."
-After an inspiring comeback win, Oriole staff began playing this song at the seventh-inning stretch of every home game as one of the good-luck charms, beginning in August.
+After an inspiring comeback win, Oriole staff began playing this song at the seventh inning stretch of every home game as one of the good-luck charms.
 During a nationally televised game on September 20, 1997, Denver himself danced to the song atop the Orioles' dugout, one of his final public appearances before dying in a plane crash three weeks later.

+Beginning in the 1999 season, Charlie Zill, then an usher, would put on overalls, a straw hat, and false teeth and dance around the club-level section (244) that he tended to.
+He went by the name Zillbilly and had an orange violin to spin for the fiddle solos.
+Zill performed the skit until shortly before he died in early 2013.

 "Orioles Magic" and other songs

 Songs from notable games in the team's history include "One Moment in Time" for Cal Ripken's record-breaking game in 1995, as well as the theme from Pearl Harbor, "There You'll Be" by Faith Hill, during his final game in 2001.
 The theme from Field of Dreams was played at the last game at Memorial Stadium in 1991, and the song "Magic to Do" from the stage musical Pippin was used that season to commemorate "Orioles Magic" on 33rd Street.
 During the Orioles' heyday in the 1970s, a club song, appropriately titled "Orioles Magic (Feel It Happen)", was composed by Walt Woodward, and played when the team ran out until Opening Day of 2008.
 Since then, the song (a favorite among all fans, who appreciated its references to Wild Bill Hagy and Earl Weaver) is played (along with a video featuring several Orioles stars performing the song) only after wins.
-Seven Nation Army is played as a hype song while the fans chant the signature bass riff as a rally cry during key moments of a game or after a walk-off hit.
+In the 2010s, "Seven Nation Army" was often played as a hype song while the fans chant the signature bass riff as a rally cry during key moments of a game or after a walk-off hit.
+In the 2023 season, closer Felix Bautista would come out of the bullpen to the ominous whistle of The Wire character Omar Little.